marph91/joplin-sticky-notes/readme.md

 There are two ways for installation:

-1. Single file executable from the [build workflow](https://github.com/marph91/joplin-sticky-notes/actions/workflows/build.yml).
+1. Single file executable from the [releases page](https://github.com/marph91/joplin-sticky-notes/releases/latest).
    - Recommended if you don't have experience in installing python modules.
 2. `pip install git+https://github.com/marph91/joplin-sticky-notes.git`
    - Recommended if you have a working python environment and know how to install modules.